Fiber Optic vs. Broadband Internet Services

 For most, reliability is a leading factor when deciding what type of internet service to choose.
 Broadband and fiber optic both represent two of the most reliable connection types available to consumers and businesses today.
 However, although broadband is often reliable, when compared to alternative options such as fiber, it’s also the service most likely to face interruptions from a host of environmental and location factors.

 By design, fiber optic Internet is a dedicated, passive system, meaning it is far less likely to be the effected by service interruptions.
-The dependable nature of our fiber optic internet solution, metricFIBER, carries a 99.99% service up time Service Level Agreement.
-This consistently makes fiber optic ISPs an attractive choice for businesses in the San Francisco Bay Area and Los Angeles.
+The dependable nature of our fiber optic internet solution, metricFIBER, carries a 99.999% service up time Service Level Agreement.
+This consistently makes fiber optic ISPs an attractive choice for businesses worldwide.

 2. Bandwidth Considerations